vitotai/BrewPiLess/README.md

  * ESPAsyncWebServer https://github.com/me-no-dev/ESPAsyncWebServer
  * ESP8266HTTPUpdateServer (newer version is needed. you might need to manually download the files.) https://github.com/esp8266/Arduino/tree/master/libraries/ESP8266HTTPUpdateServer
  * OneWire https://github.com/PaulStoffregen/OneWire

+**Some of the libraries are modified and provided.
+Please use the libraries provided to ensure compatiblity.**

 ## Features
  * I2C LCD support
  * Rotary Encoder support (* not supported by default)